schlatterbeck/pgapy/README.rst

 The ``num_eval`` property is special: Due to limitations of the C programming language, for multiple evaluations in C the first evaluation is returned as the function return-value of the ``evaluate`` function and all other parameters are returned in an auxiliary array.
-PGApack specifies the number of auxiliary evaluations to be returned.
+PGAPack_ specifies the number of auxiliary evaluations to be returned.
 In Python the evaluation function can always return a sequence of evaluation values and the ``num_eval`` is one more than ``PGAGetNumAuxEval`` would